 Often, the victim reports the crime to the police.
 But it’s not the victim who takes the person to court.
 Instead, the government brings him to court on behalf of society.

-A crime doesn't always have a victim.
-For example, there are usually no direct victims in drug-related crimes.
+A crime doesn’t always have a known victim.
+For example, there are often no victims identified in drug-related crimes.
 These crimes include manufacturing drugs, possessing them and trafficking them.

 Criminal and Penal Prosecuting Attorneys

 When the police believe that someone has committed a crime, they carry out an investigation.
 If they have enough evidence against that person, they send the file to a lawyer who works for the department of justice.

 This lawyer is called a “criminal and penal prosecuting attorney.”
 This lawyer used to be called a “Crown prosecutor.”
 The criminal and penal prosecuting attorney decides whether the person will be charged with a crime.
 If charges are brought, the person must appear in court.